- Guide Map

-Scheduled to open in 2014, the Seven Dwarfs Mine Train is a steel roller coaster under construction in New Fantasyland in the Magic Kingdom.
-The opening of this ride will wrap up the largest expansion in the theme park's history.
+Heigh-ho!
+Heigh-ho!
+The Seven Dwarfs Mine Train is a steel roller coaster in Fantasyland in the Magic Kingdom.

-Guests can find the new coaster behind Cinderella Castle and on the right after they enter the Castle Courtyard gates leading into the Enchanted Forest.
+You can find the new coaster behind Cinderella Castle and on the right after entering the Castle Courtyard gates leading into the Enchanted Forest.

-Disney says the coaster will feature a first-of-its kind ride system with a train of ride vehicles that swing back and forth, responding to every twist and turn of the track.
-The journey will be accompanied by music from the classic Disney film and animated figures of Snow White and the dwarfs.
+Note that the coaster features a first-of-its kind ride system with a train of ride vehicles that swing from side to side, responding to every twist and turn of the track.

 The closest restrooms are located between Gaston's Tavern and Bon Jour Village Gifts.
 There also are restrooms in the Storybook Circus area.

-Guests can meet one other Disney Princess in the Enchanted Forest section of Fantasyland.
-Belle is the star of Enchanted Tales with Belle, just inside the Castle Courtyard gates.
-To meet her, visitors must go through the attraction and volunteer for a small role in a production in Beast's library.
+Guests can meet Belle at the Enchanted Tales with Belle To meet her, visitors must go through the attraction and volunteer for a small role in a production in Beast's library.
 They will interact with Belle and have their photos taken with her.
 No autographs are given at this location.

 Gaston, the obnoxious-but-lovable antagonist from "Beauty and the Beast," also greets guests daily in front of his tavern, which is near Enchanted Tales with Belle.